Python Invoke: Automating Tasks with Precision

 """This task says hello to a person"""

-argument is used to specify additional information about the task, in this case the name of the person to say hello to.
+print(f"Hello, {name}!")In this example, the @task decorator is used to define two tasks, my_task and say_hello.
+The help argument is used to specify additional information about the task, in this case the name of the person to say hello to.

-You can then run these tasks and see their documentation by running the command inv -l
+You can then run these tasks and see their documentation by running the command inv -l:

 $ inv -l